yurigregorio/yurigregorio/README.md

 <font size="+1">I am a technology-driven data engineer with a passion for Big Data, boasting over two years of experience in the field.
 Prior to specializing in Big Data, I worked as a FullStack developer, which provided me with a broad understanding of software development.
 Currently, I am engaged in developing solutions for handling and processing large volumes of data, utilizing Big Data technologies.</font><br>
-<font size="+1">I am graduated in Systems Analysis and Development, passionate about technology and programming and I have a data driven and goal oriented culture.</font>
+<font size="+1">I am graduated in Systems Analysis and Development, passionate about technology and programming and I have a data drivenand goal oriented culture.</font>
 <br>

 ## Skills